tylerdr/sprinter-website/src/pages/index.md

       * **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy

       * **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy
     bulletPointOne: "The human brain is pretty amazing.
-It's also pretty cluttered.
+It's also pretty complicated.
 That's why we focus on coming up with ways to harness its power by making it easier to hold onto the good ideas while filtering out the bad ones. "
     bulletPointThree: "More work is not the answer.
 Our objective is to eliminate busy work so that people can focus on the work that matters. "
-    bulletPointTwo: "In order to optimize insight, we create the right tools to get the right things done. "
+    bulletPointTwo: "Like any good carpenter or sculptor will tell you, its all about having the right tools.
+In order to optimize insight, we find ways that effortlessly work to clarify our cognition. "
   approachFour:
     header: Explore with Empathy
     body: >-